|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This spiced papaya pie recipe calls for fresh papaya chunks and a blend of delicious spices including cinnamon, nutmeg, and allspice.
-Using both light brown sugar makes the pie really rich and creamy.
+Using both light brown and white sugar makes the pie really rich and creamy.
 Though fresh papaya is ideal for this recipe and it can generally be found year-round thanks to imports, if you cannot find ripe, fresh papaya, you can use thawed frozen papaya chunks, which are typically flash frozen at the peak of their freshness.
 Just be sure to note that there may be more liquid and a softer texture once thawed.

 Use a pre-made graham cracker pie crust makes this a quick and easy dessert, or try making your own graham cracker crust.
 This pie is good enough to serve alone, but you can always add a dollop of homemade whipped cream or a scoop of your favorite vanilla ice cream.